Frank Odoi (footballer)

-Frank Odoi (born February 23, 1943) is a retired Ghana football midfielder who played professionally in Ghana and the United States.
+Frank Odoi (born 23 February 1943) is a Ghanaian former professional footballer who played as a midfielder in Ghana and the United States.
 He was a member of Ghana's 1964 Olympic football team.

-Player

-Club
+Club career

 In 1962, Odoi finished his degree in mechanical engineering at Kaneshie Technical College.
 That year, he began his football career with second division Standfast FC.
 In 1963, he moved to Great Olympics in the Ghana Premier League.
 In 1968, he left Ghana to move to the United States where he signed with the Washington Whips of the North American Soccer League.
 In 1969, he moved to the second division Syracuse Scorpions of the American Soccer League before returning to the NASL in 1970, this time with the Rochester Lancers.
 He spent nine seasons with the Lancers.
 In 1977, he was named to the Rochester Lancers Team of the Decade.
 In 1979, he joined the Buffalo Stallions of the Major Indoor Soccer League for one season.

-International
+International career

-Odoi was called up to the Ghana national football team in 1963.
+Odoi was called up to the Ghana national team in 1963.
 In 1964, he played one game for Ghana at the 1964 Summer Olympics.
 He also represented Ghana at the 1965 African Cup of Nations and scored twice, including the extra-time goal to defeat Tunisia in the final.

-Coach
+Coaching career

 In 1996, the newly established Rochester Rhinos hired Odoi as an assistant coach.